 Finish the Dish

-Plate dish as pictured on front of card, garnishing flatbreads with ranch dressing, cilantro, and remaining shallot (to taste).
+Plate dish as pictured on front of card, garnishing flatbreads with remaining BBQ sauce, ranch dressing, cilantro, and remaining shallot (to taste).
 Bon appétit!